nhcooper123/blue-whale-bes/README.md

 This repository contains all the code and data used in the [link to paper will appear here]().
 This paper came from a BES small project grant (5771/6815) and focuses on *the* blue whale ("Hope") now adorning Hintze Hall at the Natural History Museum, London.

 To cite the paper:
-> Trueman, C.N., Jackson, A.L., Chadwick, K.S., Coombs, E.J.,
-  Magozzi, S., Sabin, R.C. and Natalie Cooper. ???.
+> Clive N Trueman, Andrew L Jackson, Katharyn S Chadwick, Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper. ???.
 Reconstructing the last known movements of one of Nature's giants. ?????.

 To cite this repo:
-> Clive N. Trueman et al. 2019.
+> Clive N. Trueman, Andrew L Jackson and Natalie Cooper.
+2019.
 GitHub: nhcooper123/blue-whale-bes: v1.0.
 Zenodo. http://doi/10.5281/zenodo.2542777.

 [![DOI](https://zenodo.org/badge/86584215.svg)](https://zenodo.org/badge/latestdoi/86584215)